AnjaliK220/Quiz-app/README.md

-# Task 01: Interactive Quiz Game Application
+# Interactive Quiz Game Application

 An interactive web-based Multiple-Choice Quiz Game application developed as part of my Web Development Internship.
 The application dynamically renders different types of questions, handles user responses, and tracks the score in real-time.